zbynekdrlik/obs-yt-player/docs/FOLDER_BASED_INSTANCES.md

 2. **Module Isolation**
    - Each instance has its own modules folder
-   - Import statements reference instance-specific modules
+   - Modules are loaded dynamically at runtime
    - Complete separation of code execution

 3. **Cache Separation**